learn-co-curriculum/dsc-html-css-scraping-recap-v2-1/README.md

 ## CSS

 After taking an initial look at HTML, you then saw the role CSS plays in styling a web page.
 You learned that HTML deals with content while CSS deals with style.
-There is certainly more that you could learn regarding CSS but an important take away is that CSS selectors can also be used while web scraping.
+There is certainly more you could learn regarding CSS but an important take away is that CSS selectors can also be used while web scraping.
 For example, you can select a tag with `id` or `class` selector.

 ## Beautiful Soup